 You'd be pressed to find a bathtub model that's as ergonomic and functional as this soaking tub by Fine Fixtures.
 It has an easy-to-clean shell that doesn't stain, a curved backrest to prevent back pain, and a durable frame built to withstand daily wear and tear damages.

 Pro Tip: Install the tub against the wall using tile flange to prevent overflowing water from damaging the tiles.

 Looking for a more modern, high-end bathtub model?
 Senior Strong has a complete guide on choosing the best walk-in whirlpool tub and shower combo installation for your home.
-Visit the Senior Strong website for recommendations!
+Check it out today!

 The drop-in bathtub model gets its name from its installation process.
 You "drop" the tub shell inside a custom-fit frame or enclosure, which could consist of wood, tiles, or whatever surface you prefer.
 Only the tub rim should be visible.

 Statistics show that standard drop-in bathtub model prices range from $200 to upward of $1,000.
 Meanwhile, the labor and construction materials would set one back by an extra $400 to $2,000.
 Overall, expect to shell out around $800 to $4,000 for the full installation.

 Note: The total installation cost also depends on the brand you choose.
 For example, a well-known brand like American Standard or Kohler has products priced as high as $10,0000.
 Meanwhile, smaller names like Ella by Ella's Bubbles has multiple tub and shower options under a grand.

 Design flexibility is one of the biggest advantages of drop-in bathtubs.
 There's a wide variety of styles, features, and sizes to choose from during the installation.